Preparing for your

-Unfortunately, not all healthcare providers are familiar with PBA.
+Unfortunately, not all healthcare providers are familiar with Pseudobulbar Affect (PBA).
 That's why finding the right provider and preparing for your next healthcare appointment are so important.
-Find tips for what to do before you speak with your healthcare provider or a specialist who treats PBA.
+Find tips for what to do before you speak with a specialist who treats PBA.

 There is a treatment option for PBA.
 Go to your next doctor’s appointment prepared to discuss PBA.